vjekob/al-objid/doc/Authorization.md

-# App Authorization in Vjeko.com AL Object ID Ninja
+# App Authorization in AL Object ID Ninja

-**Vjeko.com AL Object ID Ninja** is proud to be zero-configuration and immediately usable from the moment you install it.
+**AL Object ID Ninja** is proud to be zero-configuration and immediately usable from the moment you install it.
 However, for it to be able to reach this goal, it must share some information about your AL apps with a publicly available API.
 You don't need to worry, this information is minimal, and anonymous.
 It includes your app ID and object ID consumption information.